Symmetric operads in abstract symmetric spectra

-is an (acyclic) i-cofibration, which means that pushouts along this map are homotopy pushouts (and that it is moreover a weak equivalence in the acyclic case).
-The category $\C$ is symmetric i-monoidal if this condition holds for the class of (acyclic) cofibrations.
+is an (acyclic) h-cofibration.
+Here (for a single map $f$) $f^{\pp t}$ is the $t$-fold pushout product of $f$.
+It agrees with the notation $Q^t_{t-1}$ in \cite[Definition~4.13]{Harper:Monoidal}, say.
 A related condition is called \emph{(acyclic) $\Y$-symmetroidality} of~$S$: it requires that for any map $y$ in a fixed class of morphisms $\Y_n \subset \Mor \Sigma_n \C$ (for example all injective cofibrations), and any finite family $s$ of maps in $S$, the map